sourcecode347/SourceCode347Windows10Shield/README.md

     14 ) type 1,2 or 3 for incoming, outgoing or 2way traffic

+# Block IP

+    15 ) type 6 and press enter

+    16 ) type the IP as name and press enter

+    17 ) type the IP without protocols as IP

+    18 ) type 1,2 or 3 for incoming, outgoing or 2way traffic

 # Firewal Settings

-    15 ) type 9 and press Enter
+    19 ) type 10 and press Enter

-    16 ) Choose Export Settings and type a filename , the settings saved at C:\ Directory.
+    20 ) Choose Export Settings and type a filename , the settings saved at C:\ Directory.

 * The Reset option resets all firewall settings